-Remember that if you did not get a stellar result with your actions, you can always talk a bit about the lessons learnt, and what you changed in your behavior after going through all that.
+Remember that if you did not get a stellar result with your actions, you can always talk a bit about the lessons learned, and what you changed in your behavior after going through all that.
 This is also very valuable on a HireVue!

 If you walk through the 3 steps I outlined above, you'll be able to confidently answer any HireVue question.

-If you want to practice answering those questions on a platform that simulates many aspects of the HireVue experience, you can start for free at Voomer, where you'll get AI powered feedback on your answers!
+If you want to practice answering those questions on a platform that simulates many aspects of the HireVue experience, you can start for free at Voomer, where you'll get AI-powered feedback on your answers!

 Get those reps in and get that dream job!